xaravind/devops-notes-25/git_tasks.md

 ---

-Want to level this up next with a simulated "mistake" and an interactive fix using rebase or `git reflog`?
- **Challenge 2: Use `git cherry-pick` to apply a specific commit from another branch to your current branch**
+🧪 **Challenge 2: Use `git cherry-pick` to apply a specific commit from another branch to your current branch**

 **Steps**